-The Department of Community Development consists of the following divisions under the direction of Himanshu Shah, Business Administrator.
+The Department of Community Development consists of the following divisions under the direction of the Director, Nicole S. Shapiro, PE, PP, CME.

 The Building Department/Code Enforcement who is responsible for the issuance of all construction permits and enforces all local and state ordinances for property maintenance, zoning and housing.

-The Planning Division processes applications for developments and variances.
+The Planning Division processes applications for private and commercial developments.
 It is responsible for maintaining current application files for public review in addition to keeping minutes and records of all planning board and zoning board proceedings.
-The planning department maintains the master plan, land development ordinance, zoning map and administrative files in accordance with Municipal Land Use Law and administers escrow accounts for review of development applications in addition to preparing planning reports and reviews for the boards.
+The planning department maintains the master plan, land development ordinance, zoning map and administrative files in accordance with Municipal Land Use Law and administers escrow accounts for review of development applications in addition to preparing planning reports and technical reviews for the boards.

-Old Bridge Township is part of the Community Development Block Grant (CDBG) program was established by the Federal Housing and Community Development Act of 1974, as amended (42 USC 5301, et seq.).
+Old Bridge Township is part of the Community Development Block Grant (CDBG) program which was established by the Federal Housing and Community Development Act of 1974, as amended (42 USC 5301, et seq.).
 Subsequent legislation and regulations (Omnibus Budget Reconciliation Act of 1981 - Public Law 97-34, and 24 CFR Part 570, Subpart I) allowed states to administer the program for smaller cities and counties.

 Phone: (732) 721-5600, Ext.
 2375